Hardwood Flooring

 Engineered hardwood floors are crafted with layers of wood veneers, providing stability and resistance to moisture and humidity fluctuations.
 While the top hardwood layer can be sanded and refinished, it’s designed to offer a balance of resilience and the revered, authentic wood appearance.

 At Modern Home Flooring & Paint, we understand the importance of quality, which is why we only offer the finest hardwood flooring options.
 Whether you’re drawn to the solid heft of traditional hardwood or the engineered versatility for moisture-prone areas, our hardwood floors are a testament to enduring quality and sustainable living.
-Visit us to explore our exquisite range of hardwood flooring and find the perfect match for your Cornelius home.
+Visit us to explore our exquisite range of hardwood flooring and find the perfect match for your Rock Hill home.

 Brands We Offer